 Positive Psychology looks at people from a different direction than traditional psychology.
 It looks at people who are healthy, happy, long-lived and asks how are they different from the rest of us.
 What are they doing differently?
 Can it be measured and can it be taught?

-I study with Dr. Tal Ben-Shahar, learning how to apply the research-based tools of Positive Psychology.
+I studied with Dr. Tal Ben-Shahar, learning how to apply the research-based tools of Positive Psychology.
 These tools have changed my life for the better.
 I have reconnected to my love of nature, become a lead singer in a retro-tropical band and learned to nurture important relationships in my life since studying with Tal.
 I became a coach so that I can help others use these tools to do the same.
-Do you want to decrease your stress and increase your well-being?
+Do you want to learn the Steps to Wholebeing?

 Powerful change is possible.

-Learning to become more mindful in our day to day activities is one of the tools of Positive Psychology.
-One mindfulness practice is sitting quietly and watching one’s thoughts without judgment.
+Learning to become more mindful in our day to day activities is one of the Steps to Wholebeing.
+To do that we sit quietly and watching our thoughts without judgment.
 This practice focuses our attention on how our mind responds to life.
 Mindfulness has been found to reduce stress, improve focus, boost working memory, increase mental flexibility, improve our immune system and support our well-being.
 This is just one of the many practices that can alter our conditioned view of our lives.
-Would you like to learn more?
-Schedule your complimentary consultation to learn how these tools for positive change can aid in increasing your well-being.

 “Once you start making the effort to “wake yourself up” – that is, being more mindful of your activities -you suddenly start appreciating life a lot more.”